glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 #### Document details about the change and/or link to any existing documents with that information.

-> *insert detail here*
+> *replace this with your details*

 #### Test the change in appropriate development environment

-> *insert any notes about testing here or ignore this if there is nothing to know*
+> *replace this with any notes about testing or ignore if there is nothing to know*

 #### List the applications that will be affected by this change.

-- *list affected applications here*
+- *replace this with the list affected applications*

 #### List the intended audience for the change.

 *The audience is generally not the reviewers who will approve the PR, but the consumers of the change*

-- *list impacted audience here*
+- *replace this with intended audience*

 #### Notify the appropriate audiences of the change and the timing of deployment.

-> *Provide details showing that the intended audience has been notified, or why they don't need to be notified*
+> *replace this with details showing that the intended audience has been notified, or why they don't need to be notified*

 #### If and ONLY if this change cannot be rolled back with a simple 'git revert', document the updated rollback procedures.